If your question or query is not covered below please call 01872 321585 or email email@example.com

 We are often asked how much wood will be required for the autumn winter season.
 The answer will of course depend on many factors such as whether wood is the only fuel used or if coal or briquettes are also used, if it’s the only source of heat for homes and water, or if more than one burner or fire is used for example.
 Based on average home size, an efficient burner regularly serviced and flue cleaned, used every evening from 6 till 10 you would expect to use 3-4 cubic metres from September to March.
 Less if using kiln dried hardwood.
 Most customers order 2 or 3m3 and top up in February if a colder Spring occurs.
 If the weather is much colder, or the fire is used all day this will of course increase your usage.

-Payment can be made online by credit or debit card, via PayPal, bank transfer or cheque.
+Payment can be made online by credit or debit card, bank transfer or cheque.
 We do not accept Diners or Amex cards unfortunately.

 Payment can also be made by cash or cheque on delivery for telephone orders.
-All online orders must be paid for by debit/credit card, bank transfer or PayPal, cheque payment is available for online orders but funds will need to clear in our bank account before goods are dispatched.
+All online orders must be paid for by debit/credit card or bank transfer, cheque payment is available for online orders but funds will need to clear in our bank account before goods are dispatched.

 Money Back Guarantee